hplisiecki/document-retrieval-for-social-sciences-article-code/README.md

 ## Scripts

 The raw data used for this project has not been released yet.
 The dataset mentioned in the last section
-constitutes a subset of the raw data, necessary to replicate the validation analyses, in order to do that
+constitutes a subset of the raw data, necessary to replicate the validation analyses - in order to do that
 proceed from the 4th step of the list below.
-If, on the other hand you plan to replicate the analysis
+If, on the other hand, you plan to replicate the analysis
 using a different dataset, proceed from the 1st step.

 To recreate the project's work do the following: